 Significance and applied value of the work:

-to teach schoolchildren to take care of the nature around us, to instill in them the skills of manual labor, to expand their knowledge about the history of things.
+teach schoolchildren to take care of the nature around us, instill in them manual labor skills, and expand knowledge about the history of things.

 Stage 1.
 Preparatory.

-1. Studying the history of the creation and use of plastic and polyethylene products in the food industry.
+1. Studying the history of the creation and use of plastic and polyethylene products in Food Industry.

-2. Study of the chemical properties of plastic and polyethylene products.
+2. Study chemical properties products made of plastic and polyethylene.

 Stage 2.
 Basic